 *This post contains affiliate links, see my disclosure policy for more information.*

 If you don’t have the ground space to planting a snack garden in your yard try planting container gardens.
-Everything with the exception of the rhubarb can be grown in containers.
+These are some of our natures snack garden mix of fruits and vegetables.

 While we of course loved the “regular” or hot house tomatoes my kids preferred the small cherry and sugar tomatoes.
 They are bite sized and perfect to picking off the vine and popping in your mouth.